 FFmpeg Developer Documentation.

 For discussions involving development of FFmpeg.
 Patches for FFmpeg should be submitted here.
 Make sure you are subscribed so you will receive comments and reviews for your patches.
 It is not for development of software that use the FFmpeg libraries and not for bug reports unless you are submitting a patch that fixes the problem. ffmpeg-user

 For general user questions and discussions involving the FFmpeg cli tools:

 For questions about using the FFmpeg libraries and API. ffmpeg-cvslog

 A log of all changes and updates made to the FFmpeg source.
 No discussion occurs on this mailing list. ffmpeg-trac

-Receives all bug reports, comments, and status changes made on the bug tracker.
+A log of all bug reports, comments, and status changes made on the bug tracker.
 No discussion occurs on this mailing list (other than what occurs directly within the bug tracker).

 To read up on past discussions, read the mailing list archives.
 It is highly likely that you will find an answer to your questions there, so make sure to browse the archives before posting questions.

-FFmpeg has two official channels on the freenode IRC network.
+FFmpeg has two official channels on the Libera IRC network.
 Both channels are open and unmoderated.
-Developers with commit rights have operator status, contributors with patches in FFmpeg have voice in the channels. freenode webchat is a web client for these channels.
+Maintainers have operator status, contributors with patches in FFmpeg have voice in the channels. kiwiirc webchat is a web client for these channels.
 Please read and follow the Code of conduct.

 Our IRC channels are publically logged and archives of both channels can be viewed at ffmpeg-devel-irc.